Orange-OpenSource/floss-toolbox/toolbox/utils/third-party-generator/README.md

 ## Description

 Sometimes as open source referent or developer, we need to define file listing third-party components.
-This type of file must contain, for eeach component, its name, cipyright, license (wih URL pointing to its text) and also the version and the copyright owners.
+This type of file must contain, for each component, its name, copyright, license (with URL pointing to its text) and also the version and the copyright owners.
-It can be a bit broing to fill each time the text or markdown file, that is the reason why this tool has been defined.
+It can be a bit boring and time-burning to fill each time the text or markdown file, that is the reason why this tool has been defined.

 ### Ask inputs from user